-In this article, we highlight the Top 15 Air Traffic Control Software Companies in 2025, each leading the way in air traffic control automation, radar tracking, and smart airport solutions.
+So now, we highlight the current Top 15 Air Traffic Control Software Companies in 2026, each leading the way in air traffic control automation, radar tracking, and smart airport solutions.

-Air travel is projected to surpass 4.6 billion passengers globally by 2025, putting unprecedented pressure on airspace management.
+Air travel is projected to surpass 4.6 billion passengers globally by 2026 with long-term growth continuing through 2035, putting unprecedented pressure on airspace management.
 Traditional ATC systems can no longer keep up with the demand for:

 - Real-time tracking of commercial and private aircraft